2021–22 Port Vale F.C. season: EFL League Two

-Port Vale needed to win their final two games to secure promotion, but instead fell to a 2–1 home defeat to mid-table Newport County on the May Day bank holiday; Crosby told his team to "shut out emotion" after their third consecutive defeat and to secure a play-off place away at Exeter on the last day of the season.
+Port Vale needed to win their final two games to secure promotion but instead fell to a 2–1 home defeat to mid-table Newport County on the May Day bank holiday; Crosby told his team to "shut out emotion" after their third consecutive defeat and to secure a play-off place away at Exeter on the last day of the season.
 Clarke completed a phased return to the manager role on 6 May.
 Vale won 1–0 at Exeter the following day with a James Wilson goal to book themselves a place in the play-offs and deny the hosts the league title.
-A fifth-place finish left them facing Swindon Town in the play-off semi-finals, and fans queued overnight to be included in the 2,200 ticket allocation for the first leg at the County Ground – the club's first play-off match in 29 years.
+A fifth-place finish left them facing Swindon Town in the play-off semi-finals.
+Fans queued overnight to be included in the 2,200 ticket allocation for the first leg at the County Ground – the club's first play-off match in 29 years.
 McKirdy scored a brace to put Swindon 2–0 up, though Wilson pulled a goal back to keep the Vale in the tie and leave them facing just the one goal deficit to overcome at Vale Park.
 Wilson levelled the tie just eight minutes into the return fixture in front of 11,669 spectators at Vale Park, and despite it being an open game there were no further goals and the tie finished 2–2 on aggregate after extra-time; Port Vale won the resulting penalty shoot-out 6–5 to secure a place in the play-off final at Wembley Stadium.
 A pitch invasion ensued, during which Swindon Town manager Ben Garner said his players were "physically and verbally abused".
 An emotional Clarke remarked that "it typified our heart all season, the heart and desire" how his side recovered from missing two penalties before Swindon had missed any of theirs.
 He also issued an apology as he had been sent off for an altercation with Dion Conroy in extra-time, and went on to say that: "We've got one more game to go against Mansfield, which is fitting because it's where my eldest daughter came from.... it'll be an emotional day but I'm looking forward to the final.".
 The final proved to be a straightforward affair as Vale cruised to a 3–0 victory after going two goals up within 24 minutes and Mansfield having a man sent off on 35 minutes; Harratt and Wilson scored the first two goals, whilst former Mansfield veteran Benning made the game secure with a late third.
 Despite the game being largely decided by half-time, it was still a highly emotional occasion as Clarke dedicated the win to his daughter, Ellie Clarke, who died in February at the age of 18.
 David Amoo was the only player not retained at the end of the season.
-However, James Gibbons also left the club to join Bristol Rovers after rejecting Vale's offer of a new contract.
+James Gibbons also left the club to join Bristol Rovers after rejecting Vale's offer of a new contract.